jonathan-s/django-sockpuppet/docs/README.md

 So what is happening behind the scenes here?
 Sockpuppet works in three layers.

-It uses javascript; The javascript is re-used from StimulusReflex, which in itself is built upon stimulusjs.
-The javascript in StimulusReflex also uses something called cable_ready which has the responsibility of modifying the DOM.
-The javascript layer ensures that the data is being sent to the server layer through websockets.
-When a message is received from the server layer it will re-render the dom according to the server side instructions.
+It uses JavaScript; The JavaScript is re-used from StimulusReflex, which in itself is built upon StimulusJS.
+The JavaScript in StimulusReflex also uses something called `morphdom` which has the responsibility of modifying the DOM.
+The JavaScript layer ensures that the data is being sent to the server layer through websockets.
+When a message is received from the server layer it will re-render the dom according to the server-side instructions.

-The HTML layer has the responsibility of defining where and how a "reflex" is going to be triggered.
-Ie, a reflex could be triggered by an browser event or the click of a button.
+The HTML layer has the responsibility of defining where and how a "Reflex" is going to be triggered.
+Ie, a Reflex could be triggered by a browser event or the click of a button.
 When building more complex applications the HTML layer may also be used to store state so that this state is accessible when doing some interactivity in a stimulus controller.

-The last layer is server layer.
-This is where a "Reflex" class is defined.
-The reflex knows what path and template was received and will re-render that template to contain any new information defined in the reflex.
-The reflex could also make database queries and such as well.
-Once the template is re-rendered it will send it back to frontend where javascript will modify the DOM to update everything.
+The last layer is the server layer.
+This is where a Reflex class is defined.
+The Reflex knows what path and template was received and will re-render that template to contain any new information defined in the Reflex.
+The Reflex could also make database queries or initiate long-running processes.
+Once the template is re-rendered it will send it back to the frontend where JavaScript will modify the DOM to update everything.